mehkij/mehkij/README.md

 ### About Me 👋

 My name is Mehki.
-I'm 23 years old, and I'm an aspiring backend web developer.
+I'm 23 years old, and I'm an aspiring backend developer.
 Some stuff about me...

 - I'm based in NY 🗽🍎
-- Currently learning backend development with Python 🐍, Go 🟦 and JavaScript 🟨
+- Currently learning backend development with Python 🐍 and Go 🟦
 - [Multi-set Diamond TFT player](https://lolchess.gg/profile/na/kikimota) 💎 (I will hit Challenger someday lol)
 - A language enthusiast that loves to connect with people.
 I'm currently studying Japanese 🇯🇵🗾 (こんにちは！私の名前は、メカイです！)
-- Not currently looking, but open to remote opportunities ✈🌐

 ### 📈 There isn't much here yet, but look forward to watching this account grow.